wiggleport/graphic-design/README.md

-# graphic-design
+# Wiggleport graphics

-Graphic design resources for the Wiggleport project
+This repo holds logos, documentation artwork, and other bits of graphic design related to the Wiggleport project.